Nial26/Linux-from-Scratch/README.md

               Package         Build-Time (Apprx. in Mins)
               --------------------------------------------
               Glibc           130
+              Binutils        27
+              GCC             330 (Almost 6 hours if you count some other testing, this is the longest time-taker in the whole process)

               The Rest of them can usually be built within 5-10 minutes, and running the tests in this phase is considered critical.